healthri-imaging/xnat-data-structure/xnat-data-structure-requirements-specification.md

 project.

-Such a file will not only allow people to immediately know what data is in a project, but also allow the creation of tools to help with data-management.
+Such a file will not only allow people to immediately know what data is in a project, but also allows to automate data management using scripts.
-Effectively we are creating a meta-data definition with which tools can be created to validate data, select and process data, storing data under the right place automatically and more.
+Effectively we are creating a meta-data definition with which tools can be created to, for example, automatically validate data, select and process data, and store data in the right place.
 Additionally, this meta-data definition allows for easy reporting to catalogs (e.g. the Health-RI catalog) automatically.

 ## Impact

 The proposal will help to create meta-data definitions.
-The choice for a data-structure file to is to make the use of it optional.
+The advantage of a data-structure file is that it allows for optional usage.
 This avoids negative impact on existing users, while allowing for the advantages via opt-in:

 * The data structure file will not be a requirement for projects in XNAT but we